+IVBP predictions are based on SMARTCyp (Rydberg et al. 2010) ranks which were tested for CYP3A4, CYP1A2, CYP2C19 substrates, and they should work also for isoforms 2A6, 2B6, 2C8.

 Consensus Model

 A consensus QSPR was constructed for fup by taking the inverse logit of the mean of the logit-transformed fup from each QSPR.
 A consensus QSPR was constructed for Clint by using the maximum Clint value predicted by any QSPR.